 Dear Collaborators,

-Solar activity remains at an extremely low level.
-There are no
+Solar activity stays at an extremely low level.
+Yesterday's target

 See http://www.SolarMonitor.org for images and